AthabascaUniversity/openstack-ng/README.rst

 1. Platform: RedHat
 2. Distribution: RDO
-3. Using OpenVSwitch & Neuron
+3. Using OpenVSwitch & Neutron

 Use
 ===